longluong-awin/hello-java-17/README.md

 # Simple AWS Lambda Handler written in Java 17

 When activivated by the Lambda function.
-It will upper case the given string and will then writes the original given parameter values and the Java version to the Log file.
+It will upper case the given string and will then writes the original given parameter value and the Java version to the Log file.

 ## Build
 `mvn clean package`